arthurfiorette/brainease/docs/src/syntax.md

     dec 130 in 2

-# Instruction out of the if_cell above
+# Instruction out of the if_cell codeblock above
 print 2
 ```